 - Lab Manual, Lab of Mircea Dinca, MIT

-Mentoring Compacts/Contracts.
+Mentoring Compacts/Contracts/Agreements.
 These documents are tailored to define expectations of both the mentor and mentee.
-They are meant to facilitate open dialogue.
+They are meant to facilitate open dialogue and often center on developing expectations and goals through a discussion.
 The word “compact” is preferred over “contract” as contract may imply a focus on the consequences of a student not meeting expectations, rather than a non-punitive, two-way commitment between mentor and mentee.
-Compacts should be referenced and updated regularly as a student’s training stage changes or when a student faces particular challenges that will ultimately require changing expectations.
+Compacts should be referenced and updated regularly as a mentee’s training stage changes or when a mentee faces particular challenges that will ultimately require changing expectations.

 - The Compact between Biomedical Graduate Students and Their Research Advisors